 We have from The Man from U.N.C.L.E.
 THRUSH agent Randolph of the Five Daughters Affair two-parter.
 His plot – releasing seawater-derived gold onto the market to create massive profits for THRUSH – isn’t monstrous in and of itself, but his methods, which include: seducing Dr. Simon True’s wife, killing her husband with poison, gleefully taunting her before murdering her, attempting to behead Illya in an ice-chopping machine, smacking around Sandy and shooting an unarmed elderly man just for raising his voice to him, coupled with his general Smug Snake demeanor, cement him as probably the series’ nastiest villain.

-Red John is the Big Bad of The Mentalist and nemesis of Patrick Jane.
+Red John is the Big Bad and nemesis of Patrick Jane.
 A sociopathic Serial Killer, Red John's sexual perversions and sadism led him to torturing and murdering women.
 Early in his career, Patrick Jane, then a phony psychic, said he would use his "powers" to help the police catch Red John.
 Unfortunately Jane made the mistake of insulting Red John on the air, which caused the killer to murder Jane's wife and young daughter.
 Years later, Red John is mostly "retired" from serial killing, but he still kills many, either to silence loose ends or to play mind games with Jane.
 Some of Red John's most notable crimes include murdering a teenage girl and kidnapping her twin sister to lure Jane into a trap; having Sam Bosco's entire CBI team killed; kidnapping Kristina Frye and brainwashing her into believing she's dead, all because she empathized with him on television; having Madeline Hightower's cousin tortured to death to get information on where she was hiding, then later sending a mole to murder her and her kids; trying to get Jane to murder his best friend and Love Interest, Teresa Lisbon; murdering a woman because Jane had a happy memory of her as a child; and decapitating the therapist who helped Jane recover from his psychological breakdown following his family's death.
 Red John is also the mastermind of the Blake Association, a criminal conspiracy and protection racket for corrupt law enforcement officials and controls them from behind the scenes.
 In addition, Red John has his own devoted followers, usually comprised of psychotics and killers, that help him in his crimes or vice versa.
 However, their lives mean nothing to him, and he either kills them when they outlive their usefulness or drives them to suicide in order to protect himself.
 Overall, Red John is a raging narcissist with a massive ego and a god complex.
 He is driven by an intense need for attention and gets off on the power he has by holding thousands of lives in his hands.

 Elio Escobar from the episode "The Maze" in Miami Vice.
 Of all his brothers, he stands out as the craziest, evil and sadistic of his own band.
 He has been charged with drug trafficking, robbery, vandalism and murder.
 Not only murder a detective, he also has hostage homeless in an old hotel, including children and a baby.
 Then, Elio tries to rape a homeless girl named Gabriella For the Evulz until her brother Georges intervened, and what does do?
 Elio kills him.
 Even his own brothers are disgusted by their actions.